-Butler County PA, just a short drive north of Pittsburgh, is so eclectic, it defies description.
-So I won’t try to define it.
+The things to do in Butler PA, and the surrounding Butler County Pennsylvania, just a short drive north of Pittsburgh, are so eclectic, the area defies description.
+So I won’t even try.
 Just know that there’s an abundance of oddities to keep a Connoisseur of Quirky Travel happy.

-There’s a world-class Asian Arts museum on a residential street in a modest town, a toy store in the shape of a stealth aircraft, a snowman snow-cone shop, and a museum devoted to the first Flesh-Eating Zombie movie ever made.
+There’s a world-class Asian Arts museum on a residential street in a modest town, a toy store in the shape of a stealth aircraft, a snowman snow-cone shop, and the spooky location of the first Flesh-Eating Zombie movie ever made.
 All this, good food, and brand new hotels, to boot.

 Where Is Butler County PA?